minaburo/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This draft defines the way SCHC header compression can be applied to CoAP headers.
+This document defines the way SCHC header compression can be used to compress the CoAP headers fields together with the SCHC compression of IPv6 and UDP headers in order to be used with the LPWAN networks.
-CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is flexible header with a variable number of options themself of a variable length.
+CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is a flexible header with a variable number of options themself with a variable length.
 Another important difference is the asymmetry in the header information used for request and response messages.
-This draft takes into account the fact that a thing can play the role of a CoAP client, a CoAP client or both roles.
+This draft takes into account the fact that a thing can play the role of a CoAP client, a CoAP server or both roles.

 --- middle